hawleyfarm/hawleyfarm.github.com/content/out-and-about-gardens.md

 +++
 Gardens

-While on holiday here in East Devon in the Luxury self catering cottages these gardens make a lovely day out any time of year.
+While on holiday here in East Devon in the Luxury Devon self catering cottages these gardens make a lovely day out any time of year.

 Burrow Farm gardens are within the  foot path walk no. 4  on the Circular walks in and around Dalwood.
 So a visit not to be missed.
 13 Acres of heaven, now in their 50th year.